handikao29/Eigenvalues-and-Eigenvectors/README.md

-##Eigenvalues and Eigenvectors
+## Eigenvalues and Eigenvectors

-Article about Eigenvalues and Eigenvectors
+Short article about Eigenvalues and Eigenvectors

 by Oktavianus Handika - 13515035